hangorazvan/MMM-timer/README.md

 # MMM-timer
-MagicMirror 2 Alert & timer trigger under development
+MagicMirror 2 Alert & timer trigger

 put in config.js and is working in background all settings are inside of module